bbkane/www.bbkane.com/content/blog/Go-Code-Notes/index.md

 +++

 These are notes on writing good Go Code.
-Also see [Go Developer Tooling](@/blog/Go-Developer-Tooling/index.md). and [Go Project Notes](@/blog/Go-Project-Notes/index.md)
+Also see [Go Developer Tooling](@/blog/Go-Developer-Tooling/index.md). and [CLI Project Notes](@/blog/Cli-Project-Notes/index.md)

 # Testing